How to Style Colour Depending on Your Hair and Skin Tone

 Here you will receive a brief insight into what colours I would use to style them in, based on their hair, eyes and skin tone.

-Get to Know Your Colours with a Personal Styling Session
+Get to Know Your Colours – Personal Styling Sessions

 When you book your session with me at the Colour and Image Academy, we will begin with colour analysis, which will allow me to choose your clothing and accessories that work with your natural colouring combination.